 Coxswains must wear a lifejacket or PFD at all times on the water.
 Rowers are exempt but must declare that they meet the minimum swimming when entering the event.
 Minimum swimming distance is 100 metres in light clothing.
 Discuss this with us if you cannot meet this requirement and we may let you row with a PFD.

 The Event Director and/or the Event Safety Adviser have the right to alter or cancel the event if they deem the water or weather conditions to be unsafe.
 We have several contingencies available and we will endeavour to get you rowing.
 Please refer to our Terms and Conditions regarding event alterations and cancellations.

 We're rowing through commercial shipping lanes, are we safe?

 Our event has been planned in consultation with the Port of Tyne and we have their authorisation to have crews row through to Tynemouth.
 We have ample safety cover for this event, including on-water support from the Port of Tyne.
 However, on the day it’s possible that we may receive instruction from the Port of Tyne to slow our progression or stop the row temporarily at a pre-determined point due to an unscheduled shipping movement but we have scheduled the event to reduce the likelihood of this scenario.
 And we will take intermediate times to allow prizes to be awarded even if there is a hold-up.

 I’d like to raise money for charity.
 Can I do that through this event?

 Yes, you are more than welcome to raise funds for a charity of your own.
-Our event does not have a partner charity and we cannot offer any charity free places for sponsored rows as we need to cover our costs.
+Our event does have its own scheme to support - look on the Roman theme page.

 Are spectators welcome?
 What are the best vantage points?